MSCoreLab/BYU-MS-Core-Automative-Proteomics-Tools/tutorials/FA_Workflow_Tutorial/FA_Workflow_Tutorial.md

 ### System Requirements

 -   **Administrator access** to your computer (required to run Fragpipe)
--   **Minimum 16 GB RAM** required.
-32 GB or more is recommended for large datasets
+-   **Minimum 16 GB RAM** required; 32 GB or more is recommended for large datasets
--   **Sufficient disk space** at least 3x the size of your raw data files
+-   **Sufficient disk space:** at least 3x the size of your raw data files

--   (you will not have to worry about specs if you are remotely accessing a high-performance computing server)
+💡 **Note:** If you are remotely accessing a high-performance computing (HPC) server, these specifications are typically already met.

 ### Required Files